JulianNicholls/Node-with-React/README.md

 * Some of my action creators / action names are different.

+* Some of my API endpoints are different, e.g. /api/add_survey

+* My list of recipients is delimited by either a comma or semicolon and optional whitespace.

 ## Git client

 I have used Git at the command-line for 10 years.